-Other If "Other," provide additional specialized staff roles interviewed: Mail room, Food service, Grievance coordinator, Maintenance 81.
+Other If "Other," provide additional specialized staff roles interviewed: Maintenance staff, Mailroom staff, Grievance coordinator, Food service 81.
 Did you interview VOLUNTEERS who may have contact with inmates/ residents/detainees in this facility?
-Yes No a.
-Enter the total number of VOLUNTEERS who were interviewed: 1 b.
-Select which specialized VOLUNTEER role(s) were interviewed as part of this audit from the list below: (select all that apply) Education/programming Medical/dental Mental health/counseling Religious Other 82.
+Yes● No 82.
 Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility?
 YesNo a.
 Enter the total number of CONTRACTORS who were interviewed: 2 b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention Education/programming Medical/dental Food service Maintenance/construction Other

-83. Provide any additional comments

-regarding selecting or interviewing
+Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention Education/programming Medical/dental Food service Maintenance/construction Other 83.
+Provide any additional comments regarding selecting or interviewing specialized staff.
+There were no volunteers in the institution on the dates of the onsite audit for the auditor to interview.

-specialized staff.